Do It Yourself

 Whenever I start a project, I always try to have the materials together in one place before I begin.
 It saves a lot of time, as everything is conveniently on hand.

 Decide what kind of print or pattern you’d like.
-My idea was to paint a wide stripe all the way around the middle of the jar, and then write something on the stripe.
+I wanted to paint a wide stripe all the way around the middle of the jar, and then write something on the stripe.

 Start with a clean, dry jar and use the tape to cover the parts you don’t want painted.